 What should you cover and how?
 Make the best impression with a strong personal statement for your PhD application.Read more

 How should you go about preparing an academic CV for your PhD application?
 Read our advice.Read more

 Your covering letter will be the first part of your application that your readers see.
 Here's how to make it stand out.Read more

 The right academic references can significantly strengthen your PhD application.
 Learn how to choose and approach referees.Read more

 Are you sufficiently qualified and prepared for doctoral research?
-It's worth checking before you apply. . .Read more
+It's worth checking your eligibility before you apply. . .Read more